Lower School

 • Social Studies

-Social studies in 1st grade begin with the broad concepts of rights and responsibilities in the contemporary world.
+Social studies in first grade begin with the broad concepts of rights and responsibilities in the contemporary world.
 The classroom serves as a microcosm of society in which decisions are made with respect for individual responsibility, for other people, and for the rules by which we all must live: fair play, good sportsmanship, and respect for the rights and opinions of others.
-They begin with a study of self, which leads into a unit on the family and its needs.
-Students practice rights and responsibilities of citizenship in school.
-They additionally use maps and globes to locate California, the United States, the seven continents, the four oceans, and their own hometown.
-Students also spend a week studying Japanese culture and customs as a part of International Week.

 • Photo of Jennifer Vanoli